 People rely on usernames and passwords to identify themselves to machines so they can gain access to data and services.
 Machines also need to authenticate themselves to each other so they can communicate securely.
 To do so, they rely on cryptographic keys and digital certificates, which serve as machine identities.

-Organizations will spend over $10 billion protecting human identities this year, but they are just getting started with machine identity protection.
+Organizations will spend over $10 billion protecting human identities this year, but they are just getting started with protecting machine identities.
 When you look at the growth numbers, however, you see a striking disparity in the priority of investement.
 The number of humans on enterprise networks will remain relatively flat over the next few years, while the number of machines that need identities—including virtual machines, applications, algorithms, APIs and containers—is growing exponentially.
 Because cybercriminals understand the power of machine identities, they are quick to exploit those that are underprotected.

-But, just how many organizations are taking necessary steps to protect their machine identities, especially when compared to human identities?
+But, just how many organizations are taking necessary steps to effectively manage their machine identities, especially when compared to human identities?
 To better understand the gap between implementation of security controls for human identities and those for machine identities, Venafi sponsored a survey that evaluated similar security controls for each type of identity.

-Unfortunately, our survey revealed that enterprises aren’t effectively protecting their machine identities.
+Unfortunately, our survey revealed that enterprises aren’t effectively managing and protecting their machine identities.
 For example, just half (54%) of organizations have a written policy on key length and randomness for machine identities, but 85% have a policy that governs password length for human identities.